sbryngelson/elsevier-tikz-figures/readme.md

 ## Create Elsevier-style figures with XeLaTeX and TikZ/pgfplots

 Make your Elsevier journal article figures match the rest of your printed article via XeLaTeX and TikZ.

-Like this:
+### Examples

+Here is an example:

 ![alt](example.png)

 Which is from [this paper](https://comp-physics.group/papers/bryngelson-EJM-19.pdf).

-Examples:
+And here are more, with the source code available in this repo.:
 * [example01.pdf](example01.pdf)
 * [example02.pdf](example02.pdf)
 * [example03.pdf](example03.pdf)